YashSharma64/finago/README.md

 ## 👨‍💻 Developer

-Developed by [Your Name] — building innovative AI-driven financial solutions for the future.
+Developed by Yash Sharma — building innovative AI-driven financial solutions for the future.

 ---